You need a list.

 Here’s the thing that is critical to understand: While you can put an email subscribe form in your sidebar, in the footer of your site, in the header, at the end of a post, and in the body of the content, you don’t want to do all of them.
 That would create too many competing calls to action on a page and cause frustration for visitors.

 But what happens when you want to include multiple opt-in offers without overwhelming visitors?
 You don’t include them on the actual web page.
-Instead, you use technology like OptinMonster to create options like lightbox pop-ups, exit-intent popups, welcome gates, and scroll boxes.
+Instead, you use technology like OptinMonster or other popup plugins to create options like lightbox pop-ups, exit-intent popups, welcome gates, and scroll boxes.

 Lightbox popups are the most common style of popup.
 It pops-open an email subscribe form and visitors can either sign up or close it.
 They key to an effective lightbox popup is timing—setting it to display after a set amount of time, number of visits, or scroll position.